Computational Pathology: A Survey Review and The Way Forward: Evaluation and Regulations

-Overall, AI approaches are not perfect but have approached expert-level ability in performing a variety of tasks.
-This suggests deep learning could play an important role as a second opinion and in democratizing the knowledge distilled from many pathologists to all pathology centres.
+Overall, AI approaches are not perfect but have approached expert-level ability in a variety of tasks.
+Deep learning could play an important role as a second opinion and in democratizing the knowledge distilled from many pathologists to other pathology centres.
 Specifically, deep learning models appear to be best used as a tool to enhance the pathologist workflow, and could provide aid in making quick decisions with high accuracy \cite{echle2021deep}.

-\textbf{Impact of CAD Tool Assistance} Much of CoPath research is conducted under the assumption that the resulting AI tools will be intuitive, usable, and beneficial to pathologists and patients.
-However, CAD tools that are developed without council with pathologist could potentially fail to integrate into a realistic pathologist workflow or fail to make an impact on the most significant diagnostic tasks.
-Thus, a valuable validation experiment is to compare and comprehend the performance of expert pathologists in clinical tasks before and after a given CAD tool is introduced.
-Currently, only two types of assistant tools have been validated.
+\textbf{Impact of CAD Tool Assistance} Much of CPath research is conducted under the assumption that the resulting AI tools will be intuitive, usable, and beneficial to pathologists and patients.
+However, CAD tools that are developed without feedback from pathologists could fail to integrate into a realistic pathologist workflow or impact the most significant diagnostic tasks.
+Thus, a valuable validation experiment is to compare and comprehend the performance of expert pathologists in clinical tasks before and after being given the assistance of a CAD tool.

-The first approach involves patch triaging, which is used to filter WSIs and display the most diagnostically relevant regions to the pathologist exemplified through some works \cite{194}.
-The CAD system, named Paige Prostate Alpha, leverages a weakly-supervised algorithm to recommend patches with the highest probability of cancer \cite{35}.
-When used by pathologists, the proposed CAD system results in significant improvements to sensitivity, average review time, and accuracy.

-The second approach involves highlighting important regions of interest to direct pathologist attention.
-One team uses the LYNA algorithm \cite{141}, to highlight tumor regions in breast cancer WSIs \cite{138}.
-The authors compared the performance of six pathologists on a tumor classification test before and after the introduction of LYNA.
-Results indicate a substantial improvement in sensitivity, average review time, and a subjective ``obviousness'' score for all breast cancer types.
+In one study, a CAD system called Paige Prostate Alpha leveraged a weakly-supervised algorithm to highlight patches in a WSI with the highest probability of cancer \cite{35}.
+When used by pathologists, the model significantly improved sensitivity, average review time, and accuracy over unaided diagnosis.
+Likewise, another study using the LYNA algorithm examined the performance of six pathologists on breast cancer tumor classification before and after being able to see the LYNA-predicted patch heatmaps.
+The results indicate using LYNA substantially improved sensitivity, average review time, and the subjective ``obviousness'' score for all breast cancer types \cite{141, 138}.